Schol-R-LEA/Assiah/README.md

 variable capture.
 While the are more complex and slightly less powerful than classic Lisp style macros, the added safety of hygienic macros makes them ideal for working in the otherwise difficult environment of assembly code.

+The initial version of Assiah is being written in R6RS Scheme.
+Later revisions will be written in either Thelema, or Assiah itself.